Kristian-Tan/git-worktree-relative/README.md

 ## Background

 - Feature request from 2016 but not implemented yet (as in 2021-03-01) https://public-inbox.org/git/CACsJy8AZVWNQNgsw21EF2UOk42oFeyHSRntw_rpeZz_OT1xdMw@mail.gmail.com/T/
-- There are other solution which use go, but not everyone want to install go and compile their own tools (or maybe just cannot be bothered to) https://github.com/harobed/fix-git-worktree
+- There are other solution which use go, but not everyone want to install go and compile their own tools (or maybe just cannot be bothered to) https://github.com/harobed/fix-git-worktree (update: alternative bash solution exist in https://gitlab.com/kstr0k/git-worktree-path)
-- Even if this feature is not really popular https://stackoverflow.com/questions/66635437/git-worktree-with-relative-path only have 50-70 views (as in 2021-03-31)
+- Even if this feature is not really popular https://stackoverflow.com/questions/66635437/git-worktree-with-relative-path only have 200 views in 4 month since asked (as in 2021-08-01)

 ## My solution